nitin-motiani/jlisp/src/Plans.md

 Or I can have getEvaluable or some such shit for all data types, which probably beats the purpose. and sounds shit to me.

+9. Assumption is that the items in the list will always be evaluable if we are evaluating the list.
+This will need to be changed if I can think of a counter example.

+10. The ListExpression class is no longer final.
+A further refactor can make it abstract and remove the evaluation logic into a class ProcExpression

+11. Probably can remove Evaluable and Callable.
+They seem unnecessary complications at this point.

 Out of scope :-